Are you on the hunt for ways to improve your conversion rates and take your blogging game to the next level?

-A rate is typically a number that expresses a percentage or speed.
-A conversion rate in marketing is a percentage of people that took action out of the total number of people that could have taken that action, but did not.
+The conversion rate is the percentage of people who took the desired action out of the total number of people who had the opportunity to take that action but did not.

-Optimization means improving upon the data.
-The CRO process involves understanding how users move through your site, what choices they make, and learn what’s stopping them from taking any action.
+Optimization involves improving upon the data and understanding how users navigate through our site, the choices they make, and the barriers that prevent them from taking action.

-So how do you find out what a good rate is?By following this conversion rate optimization strategy, it will help you analyze and improve the visitor experience on your website. #CRO Click To Tweet
+Here’s the thing: If we don’t invest in understanding conversion rate optimization, we could be leaving opportunities on the table and miss out on meeting the needs of our blog readers.By following this conversion rate optimization strategy, it will help you analyze and improve the visitor experience on your website. #CRO Click To Tweet

 How Do You Calculate a Conversion Rate?

-Your site’s conversion rate is the number of times a visitor completes an action divided by your total website traffic.
+You take the number of times a visitor completes a desired action and divide it by your total website traffic.

 Conversion Rate Optimization Vs. Conversion Optimization

-Conversion rate optimization also implies that’ll you’ll only optimize the submission rates of existing marketing assets, but conversion optimization looks at how to improve your website’s performance.
+Conversion rate optimization also implies that you’ll only optimize the submission rates of existing content assets, but conversion optimization looks at how to improve your website’s performance.